 “Our daughter started in Year 7 and has thrived ever since.
 She settled in quickly and has made great friends.
 Her ambassador role has given her responsibility and the chance to share her pride in the school.
 She has taken the opportunity to try debating, speech and drama, and flute which keep her busy and stimulated.
 As parents we have found the parenting seminars to be invaluable as we navigate our way through the teenage years.” – Anna and Dan Ormond, Middle School Parents

 “As one of the six new girls in Year 8 I was lucky enough to experience a friendly and welcoming community of girls.
 Not only were the girls welcoming but the teachers were helpful and interested in our lives and our education.
-My Middle School education has prepared me for my school work in NCEA Level One by making our subjects the perfect mixture of fun and hard work.
-Overall my Middle School experience will be something I remember, as a time of fun, friends and great education.” – Siobhan Murray, Year 11
+My Middle School education prepared me for my school work in NCEA Level One by making our subjects the perfect mixture of fun and hard work.
+Overall my Middle School experience will be something I remember, as a time of fun, friends and great education.” – Siobhan Murray, Year 12 Student

 “Two things impressed me about Queen Margaret College from the outset.
 One is the way teachers and pupils interact with each other, and the other is the attentive way the girls’ education is organised, nurtured and actively pursued.
 As a parent of a Middle School girl transitioning from child to young adult, I appreciate how the staff treat the girls as intelligent young adults, respect an issue as being important to the individual, and patiently work out solutions together.” – Debi Collis-Tanuma, Middle School Parent